 Most mothers worry and stress that their breastfeeding techniques may not be correct, or may be inadequate for their new baby.
 In an ironic twist, this stress can then negatively impact baby, making him fret and fuss as he picks up on mom’s anxiety.
 A vicious cycle can then unfold, leading to disrupted sleep patterns, colic and wind.
 To be relaxed during breastfeeding, try these steps...

 Most mothers worry and stress that their breastfeeding techniques may not be correct, or may be inadequate for their new baby.
 In an ironic twist, this stress can then negatively impact baby, making him fret and fuss as he picks up on mom’s anxiety.
 A vicious cycle can then unfold, leading to disrupted sleep patterns, colic and wind.
-To be relaxed during breastfeeding, try listening to a soothing CD formulated especially for breastfeeding time.
+To be relaxed during breastfeeding, try listening to some soothing music.
 To help calm your nerves, without harm to baby, many natural tissue salts that occur in the body can be used.

 HAVE A QUESTION related to your health?

 Email us, FREE of charge for advice, click here

 To be able to know whether your baby is getting enough milk, check the number of wet and dirty nappies that he or she is producing.
 In the first few days after birth not a lot of milk is produced - expect at least one or two nappies a day.
 By the third day after birth, your breast milk increases and changes into mature milk - you can expect about 5-6 wet nappies and 3-4 dirty nappies on a daily basis.